We achieved 4x LLM performance using prefix caching backed by SSD-augmented KVCache

 This is a joint technical benchmark between the GMI Cloud and Tensormesh engineering teams.

-• Prefix cache hit rate increased from 3% to over 50%, demonstrating that real conversational workloads contain substantial reusable computation.
+● How prefix cache hit rate jumped from 3% to over 50% on real conversational workloads

 These outcomes indicate that scalable KV cache optimization is a practical and high-impact optimization for real-world LLM serving, especially for AI companion, tutoring, or agentic workloads where conversational histories and context windows accumulate rapidly.